BIshounen/sclbl-integration-sdk/postprocessor-python-geoposition/README.md

    sudo apt install python3-pip
    sudo apt install python3.12-venv
    ```
+  **This plugin also uses opencv python library, so additional dependencies might be needed to make the plugin.
+Check build logs for any unresolved dependencies.**

 - Change into the directory created for the project if you're not already there.
    ```shell
    cd sclbl-integration-sdk/